nmaksimova/square-panda-cb92c/src/pages/teachers.md

       - title: Ilana Meshkausk
         title_align: center
         content: >
-          **Ilana** was born in Lithuania, USSR.
-She started dancing when she was 6 years old and was one of the top competitive dancers in Lithuania, USSR.
+          **Ilana's** dancing journey began in Lithuania, USSR where she first stepped onto the dance floor at the age of 6.
+Her dedication and talent quickly elevated her to one of the top competetive dancers in her homeland.

-          Ilana and Tamaz met in Israel, where Ilana’s family relocated when she was 16 years old.
-Together they became Israeli National Champions in Latin and Ballroom.
-In the year 2000, Tamaz and Ilana were invited to teach at the prestigious Fred Astaire Studios in Boston, MA.
-In 2006 Tamaz and Ilana opened their own dance studio “ILTA Dance” in Framingham.
+          Ilana and Tamaz met when Ilana was 16 years old.
+Together, they achieved the remarkable title of National Champions in Latin and Ballroom dancing.
+In 2000, their journey led them to the prestigious Fred Astaire Studios in Boston, MA, where they were invited to share their love for dance and teach the art to others.
+In 2006 they opened their own studio ILTA Dance.
+Ilana's wealth of experience and passion for dance continues to inspire and guide her students as they explore their own artistry and style on the dance floor.
         content_align: left
         actions: []
         actions_align: left